Skip to content

 Mr. Labhashankar Keshavlal Joshi’s homestay is in Lohar Chowk, walking distance to the old city, and jewelry and fabric market.
 Prag Mahal Palace is a walking distance. (+91 9638236606/+919825000000)

-The Bhuj House is the ancestral home of the Bhujwala family, with a Parsi originate, built in the 1860s.
+The Bhuj House is the ancestral home of the Bhujwala family, with a Parsi origin, built in the 1860s.
 The house is about 2 km from the market, is a home away from home place to stay.

 Sharad Baug Homestay is owned by the grandson of the last ruler of Kutch, Sri Madansinhji.
 It’s in a quiet garden near Harmirsar Lake.